 At one extreme, vast numbers of simple elements with simple

 interactions can form complex behavior.
-Gravitational
+Gravitational attraction between

 atoms created galaxies, stars and black holes

 At the other extreme unexpected behavior can emerge from only two

 interacting elements if their interactions are rich and they are sufficiently